 Does magic exist in the world today?
 Is all magic just an illusion?
 Or do some people really call upon demonic forces to experience the supernatural?

-God warns his people not to participate in such things, yet I fear that many Christians are not aware of the danger they put themselves in when they seek the supernatural.
+God warns his people not to participate in such things, yet I fear that many Christians are unaware of the danger they put themselves in when they seek the supernatural.

-“Let no one be found among you who sacrifices their son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
-Anyone who does these things is detestable to the Lord;
+Deuteronomy 18:10-12 says: “Let no one be found among you who sacrifices their son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
+Anyone who does these things is detestable to the Lord;”

 Magic, real magic exists in the world today, just as it did long ago.
 Participating in these things can bring you a lot of trouble.
 I know a person whose 16-year-old daughter was so filled with fear, she would not sleep in her own room.
 She said she saw ghosts.
 What did she do to open this door?
 I don’t know what she did, but I believe that someone did something that welcomed evil spirits into the home.